s-matyukevich/raspberry-pi-os/docs/lesson02/linux.md

     adrp    x23, __PHYS_OFFSET
     and    x23, x23, MIN_KIMG_ALIGN - 1    // KASLR offset, defaults to 0
 ```
-[KASLR](https://lwn.net/Articles/569635/), or Kernel address space layout randomization, is a technique that allows to place the kernel itself at a random address in memory.
+[KASLR](https://lwn.net/Articles/569635/), or Kernel address space layout randomization, is a technique that allows to place the kernel at a random address in the memory.
 This is required only for security reasons.
 For more information, you can read the link above.

 ```
     bl    set_cpu_boot_mode_flag
 ```

 Here CPU boot mode is saved into [__boot_cpu_mode](https://github.com/torvalds/linux/blob/v4.14/arch/arm64/include/asm/virt.h#L74) variable.
-The code that does this is very similar `preserve_boot_args` function that we explored previously.
+The code that does this is very similar to `preserve_boot_args` function that we explored previously.

 ```
     bl    __create_page_tables